graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `number`

-A wrapper around Date.prototype.getMonths.
-Takes a date object, and returns a integer representing the month field (0-11) of the given date.
+A wrapper around `Date.prototype.getMonths`.
+Takes a `Date` object, and returns a integer representing the month field (0-11) of the given date.

 #### Examples ####